REST API Quick Start Guide

 Running with systemd

-Slurm ships with a slurmrestd service for systemd, however, it might require some additional setup to run properly.
+Slurm ships with a slurmrestd service unit for systemd, however, it might require some additional setup to run properly.
 This section assumes you have either installed slurmrestd using DEB/RPM packages or built it manually such that the files are in the same places.

 2. Configure slurmrestd service to use this user and associated group.
 This can be accomplished in either of two ways: